dguo/picture-paint/README.md

 ## Requirements
 * Firefox 60 and above

+## Build Instructions
+I use the Node version specified in `.nvmrc`.
+Run `$ yarn install && yarn run build:release`.
+This should generate the final JavaScript files and place them in `extension/js`.

+To generate a ZIP file for uploading to the [Firefox Add-ons site](https://addons.mozilla.org/), run `$ yarn run release`.

+If you have Python 3 and Docker, you can also run `$ ./dev` for a development CLI.

 ## Other Themes
 * [Containers Theme](https://addons.mozilla.org/en-US/firefox/addon/containers-theme/): changes the theme color to match the active [container tab](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/)